kwhite2/git/sections/gitaction.md

 nothing to commit, working tree clean
 ```

 This means that everything in the repository is successfully committed and up-to-date.
-If you edit your syllabus file or create a new file in the repository., the message you get with `git status` will instead list files that have uncommitted changes.
+If you edit your syllabus file or create a new file in the repository, the message you get with `git status` will instead list files that have uncommitted changes.

 Let's run one other command to see the effect our commit has had.
 Enter this command: